Classifying COVID-19 vaccine narratives: Introduction

-Vaccination is one of the most effective public health interventions, but it is essential that immunization programs are able to achieve and sustain high vaccine uptake rates.
-Overcoming vaccine hesitancy, which refers to delay in uptake or refusal of vaccines, is a major challenge \cite{eskola2015deal} and the WHO has named it one of the ten threats to global health in 2019 \cite{qayum2019top}.
-Vaccine hesitancy is a complex and context specific phenomenon, varying across time, place and even vaccines \cite{larson2014understanding}.
+Vaccination is one of the most effective public health interventions, but it is essential that immunisation programs are able to achieve and sustain high vaccine uptake rates.
+Overcoming vaccine hesitancy, which refers to the delay in the uptake or refusal of vaccines, is a major challenge \citep{eskola2015deal} and the WHO has named it one of the top ten threats to global health in 2019 \citep{qayum2019top}.
+Vaccine hesitancy is a complex and context specific phenomenon, varying across time, place and even vaccines \citep{larson2014understanding}.
 It could be caused by various factors such as concerns about side effects, costs, and misinformation.

-Therefore, detecting and tracking COVID-19 vaccination misinformation and the ability to monitor effectively the wider public social media debates around vaccination and vaccine hesitancy is both urgent and timely, and of high importance to national governments and society as a whole.

 Although social media platforms like Twitter, Facebook, and YouTube have taken actions to limit the spread of misinformation, simply identifying and removing misinformation from platforms is not enough, as the concerns of the vaccine-hesitant citizens also need to be monitored and responded to.
-Consequently, fact-checkers and other professionals need analytical tools that help them better monitor misinformation, vaccine hesitancy, vaccine-related debates and narratives.
+Consequently, fact-checkers and other professionals need analytical tools that help them to better monitor misinformation, vaccine hesitancy, vaccine-related debates and their narratives.

 Topic analysis of narratives about vaccines could be used for this purpose, however, a large manual effort is required, due to the lack of a vaccine-related topic classifier.
-For example, Smith et al \cite{smith2020under} gather over 14 million vaccine-related posts from Twitter, Instagram, and Facebook to research vaccine-related narratives.
-The posts are categorized into six topics based on a novel typology designed to capture the ways narratives are framed.
-However, manual analysis was feasible on only a small sample of 1,200 posts, which, given the small scales, leaves significant gaps in the understanding and tackling vaccine hesitancy.
+For example, \citet{smith2020under} gather over 14 million vaccine-related posts from Twitter, Instagram, and Facebook to research vaccine-related narratives.
+The posts are categorised into six topics based on a novel typology designed to capture the ways narratives are framed.
+However, manual analysis was feasible on only a small sample of 1,200 posts, which, given the small scales, leaves significant gaps in the understanding and tackling of vaccine hesitancy.